mourningdove007/chain-tools/README.md

 # chain-tools
-This repository contains a suite of Python scripts designed to facilitate the rapid generation of customized, high-quality test data on a local Hardhat development network.
+This repository contains a suite of Python scripts designed to facilitate the rapid generation of customized, high-quality test data on a local Anvil development network.

 ## Anvil Data Generator (Python/Web3)